markusrenoldner/science-notes/Function and operator notation.md

 ## Operators
-are mappings that map functions to functions.
+are maps that map functions to functions.
 An operator can e.g. map from a vector space into another vector space.

 An example is a differential operator $D$.
 It can be notated as follows:
 $$D:C^1(M) \rightarrow C^0(M)$$